About the Department

 The Department of Electrical and Electronic Engineering was established in 1947 as part of the Melbourne School of Engineering, which has been offering degrees at The University of Melbourne since 1889.
 Today the Department is a vibrant community of excellent faculty staff and research fellows attracting high quality postgraduate and undergraduate students.
 The Department is also widely recognised for its excellence in research and teaching, and for being well connected with key industry partners.

-The Department offers both PhD and Masters level research higher degrees as well as postgraduate coursework degrees — Master in Telecommunications Engineering (MTE), Master of Nanoelectronic Engineering.
-The Department's flagship program is a 5 year Professional development program — Professional Master of Engineering (Electrical) and its Bachelor pathways with an Electrical Systems Major.
+The Department offers both PhD and Masters level research higher degrees as well as a postgraduate coursework degree — Master in Telecommunications Engineering (MTE).
+The Department's flagship program is a 5 year Professional development programs — Professional Master of Engineering (Electrical) and Master of Engineering (Electrical with Business) — and its Bachelor pathways with an Electrical Systems Major.

 The Professional Master of Engineering (Electrical) enjoys provisional accreditation by Engineers Australia under the Washington Accord, as well as European Accreditation.
 The Department is in the completing stage of its transition from the 4 year Bachelor of Engineering (Electrical and Electronic Engineering) to a 5 year Professional Development program with an accredited Master of Engineering course.